 You can buy Ripple on many different exchanges, including:

-It’s important to carefully record your transactions when buying or selling XRP and other cryptocurrencies.
+It’s important to carefully record your transactions when you buy/sell XRP and other cryptocurrencies.
 At the end of the year, you must calculate the gain or loss from each transaction and add them together to come up with your taxable capital gains or loss.
 Any inconsistencies could trigger an audit and penalties from the IRS.

 ZenLedger makes it easy to aggregate transactions across exchanges and wallets.
 After calculating your capital gain or loss, the platform automatically pre-fills popular IRS forms, such as Form 1040 Schedule D and Form 8949, which you can provide to your accountant to speed up tax prep and dramatically cut down on the cost.